Alpha Serpentis

-Alpha Serpentis or α Serpentis, formally named Unukalhai (/,juːn@k.æl'hei/), is a double star in the head (Serpens Caput) of the equatorial constellation of Serpens.
+Alpha Serpentis or α Serpentis, formally named Unukalhai (/,juːn@k.æl'hei/), is a star in the head (Serpens Caput) of the equatorial constellation of Serpens.
 With an apparent visual magnitude of 2.6, this star is the brightest in the constellation and it can be viewed with the naked eye from most of the Earth.
 Parallax measurements yield an estimated distance of about 74 ly from the Sun.

 Properties

 Alpha Serpentis is a giant star with a stellar classification of K2IIIbCN1, having consumed the hydrogen at its core and evolved away from the main sequence.
-It has 1.7 times the mass and 13.5 times the radius of the Sun.
-The effective temperature of the outer envelope is 4,498 K, giving it an orange hue that is characteristic of a K-type star.
+It has 1.6 times the mass and 13.5 times the radius of the Sun.
+It is most likely a horizontal branch or red clump star, fusing helium into carbon and heavier elements within its core.
+The effective temperature of the outer envelope is 4,687 K, giving it an orange hue that is characteristic of a K-type star.
 It has been classified as a strong CN star, showing a higher than expected strength in the cyanogen bands.

-This star is radiating about 38 times the luminosity of the Sun, while a further 32 times the Sun's luminosity is being emitted in the infrared, for 70-fold total.
-A magnitude +11.8 companion is at an angular separation of 58 arcseconds from Alpha Serpentis, while a 13th magnitude star lies 2.3 arcminutes distant.
+This star is radiating about 30 times the luminosity of the Sun, while a further 32 times the Sun's luminosity is being emitted in the infrared, for 70-fold total.